 Diners rave about the excellent service at the West Side, and how polite, attentive, and professional the servers are.
 Overlooking the sea, it’s designed in ‘NYC style’ - spacious, comfortable and contemporary.
 If you’re observing Jewish dietary laws, this is a great choice for dinner.

 A dish with Za'atar and mint, West Side TLV Kosher Restaurant.
 Photo from West Side TLV Facebook page

 8. Meshek Barzilai, Tel Aviv

-Nestled in the heart of the charming Neve Tzedek neighbourhood, Meshek Barzilay is by far and away one of Tel Aviv’s best vegan restaurants, and a real trailblazer when it comes to sourcing local produce.
+Nestled in the heart of the charming Neve Tzedek neighborhood, Meshek Barzilay is by far and away one of Tel Aviv’s best vegan restaurants, and a real trailblazer when it comes to sourcing local produce.
 Placing their emphasis on fresh, seasonal produce, they’ve definitely proved in the last few years that food can be tasty and creative without using meat, fish or dairy produce.

-Their tempting appetisers include tempura vegetables, avocado Panjabi and Indonesian salad.
+Their tempting appetizers include tempura vegetables, avocado Panjabi and Indonesian salad.
 Mains don’t disappoint either - the artichoke and cashew cheese pizza is excellent, as are the Masala Dosa and sweet and sour tofu.
 And if you thought vegan desserts were boring, think again.
 Their ‘drunken pear’, lemon tart, ‘Chocoluz’ and ‘Wild Thing’ are all worth trying, and visitors rave about their ‘chocolate leaves.’